Tips on Creating the Perfect University Student House Decoration

 Stock up on plenty of magnets, pins or hooks for your notice board or to use on the fridge door in the kitchen.

-You can download our student meal planner and shopping list when you sign up for Member Resources and stick them on your fridge door or cupboard to write down your shopping list as soon as you realise you have run out of an item.
+You can download our student meal planner and shopping list when you buy our Student Resources and stick them on your fridge door or cupboard to write down your shopping list as soon as you realise you have run out of an item.
 This tool is the height of efficiency for students!

 Choosing your bed linen: